timgshi/bombtranslator/README.txt

 Victoria Kwong

 F Language: Spanish
 1. One of the differences between Spanish and English is that Spanish sentences may start with a subjectless sentence.
-For example, Es una muter.
+For example, Es una mujer.
 The sentence requires context from previous sentence(s) to determine the subject of the sentence.
 2. Spanish has strong rules with regards to how verbs are conjugated.
+In other words, the conjugation for I, you, he/she/it, we, and they are all different.
+Moreover, even different tenses (ie. past, present, preterite, imperfect, future, conditional, etc.) all have different conjugations.
 3. Spanish has a multiple forms of past tense that suggest either an action that occurred once or multiple times.
 Some of these translations are not always fully expressed in English.
-4. In english, adjectives typically appear before a noun but in Spanish, adjectives follow after the noun.
+4. In English, adjectives typically appear before a noun but in Spanish, adjectives follow after the noun.
 For example, idioma español.

 Input:
 El idioma español o castellano es una lengua romance del grupo ibérico.